Part I: AFTERMATH

 Somewhere else in the howling darkness, three phantom-like figures silently surfaced from the shadows.
 A lone wraith gliding in front of them boldly ventured out in an attempt to attack the group, but the silhouette to the left simply flung out his hand and, in a flash of shining metal, the wraith dissolved beneath their feet.
-As they stood in the shadows, their faces were concealed by the darkness.
-They remained silent as the chilly breeze picked up, until the figure who had moved spoke up in a low, chilling tone.
+As they stood in the shadows and watched the darkening cityscape rife with wraiths, their faces remained concealed by the darkness.
+When the chilly breeze picked up, the figure who had moved spoke up in a low, chilling tone.

 "Mitakihara City.
 A city of shadows."
-He boomed impassively; his reverberating voice the same tone as the howling wind.
+He said impassively, his voice the same sound as the howling wind.
+"We should be careful."

-"No matter," This time, it was the figure to the right commenting in a snarky manner; his sneer almost audible.
+"Whatever."
+This time, it was the silhouette to the right who spoke.
+His sneer was almost audible.
 "I say we burn and destroy like we always do!"

-"Of course."
-Finally, the figure in the middle started to speak in a hushed tone.
-His voice, although soft, emitted unquestionable authority like no other as he appeared to be the head of the group.
+"In time."
+The figure in the middle finally said.
+His voice, although soft, emitted unquestionable authority like no other.
 He wore a dark hood that covered his eyes, but his mouth twitched upwards in an eerie smile.
-"But first, we take what we need."
+"But first, we'll take what we need."

 No words passed between the figure to the left or right as the leader bowed his head, as if in respect.
 "A band of friends lives on, broken and suffering by the cruel rules of this world.
-It's heartbreaking.."
-The leader muttered softly, though his voice trembled with unquenchable excitement. "...But simply perfect.
+It's heartbreaking..."
+He muttered softly, though his voice trembled with unquenchable excitement. "...But simply perfect.
 I've been waiting for an opportunity like this for such a long time."

 Meanwhile, his companion, the figure on the right, stepped forward.

 "And will you run this time?"
 He questioned challengingly.
-The wind picked up as one could almost feel the leader's eyes narrow threateningly.
+The wind picked up again, as if it could feel the leader's eyes narrow threateningly.

 "No, I will not."

 Mami silently awoke as she noticed Kyouko still sitting on the windowsill, legs folded and spear slung over her shoulder.
-Her sharp eyes were fixated into the horizon with a distant look, as she lazily chewed on a stick of pocky; the faint rays of sunlight dancing across one side of her face.
+Her sharp eyes were fixated into the horizon with a distant look.
+As she lazily chewed on a stick of pocky, the faint rays of sunlight danced across one side of her face.
 All in all, she made for an interesting scene in that pose.
-Mami smiled to herself; Kyouko hadn't woken her after all.
+Mami smiled to herself.
+Kyouko hadn't woken her after all.
 She never did understand that girl.

-"Mornin'," Kyouko said with an air of fatigue as Mami stirred; standing up.
+"Mornin'," Kyouko said with an air of fatigue as Mami stirred, tentatively standing up.

-"..Morning."
+"Good morning."
 Mami slowly replied, instinctively feeling for her right shoulder.
 The bleeding had ebbed away overnight, but the cloth was soaked in blood.
+At least now, it would be a relatively simple task to heal the wound with magic.
 "You should have let me take over."
 She chided, though not as firmly as she had hoped.

 Kyouko simply turned her head to look at Mami.
 With the back of her head to the sun, it was like a shadow was cast over her face.
 "I didn't need the help."
-Kyouko stated adamantly as Mami squinted in an attempt to meet Kyouko's eyes.
-"You were injured; you needed the rest more than I did."
+Kyouko stated adamantly as Mami squinted in an attempt to meet her eyes.
+"You were injured.
+You needed the rest more than I did."

-"If you say so," Mami said, turning to look at the sun.
+"If you say so," Mami gave in, turning to look at the sun.
 Warmth and relief spread across her face when she saw that the streets of Mitakihara City were starting to fill with people, not wraiths.
 "But you don't have to take on everything yourself."